General entry requirements

-You will be assessed by a mix of examinations, written course work, presentations, and skill-based assessment types.
-Many modules have more than one assessment type.
-This helps you to convey your understanding of module material in diverse ways - we all learn in different ways.
+The BSc Health and Medical Sciences course includes a mix of examinations, written course work, presentations, posters and skill-based assessment types.
+Many modules have more than one assessment type, so that you can convey your understanding of module material in diverse ways as we all learn in different ways.

-At Warwick Medical School, our signature educational approaches are case-based learning in small teaching groups.
+At Warwick Medical School, signature educational approach is case-based learning, undertaken in small teaching groups.
 You will be encouraged to get actively involved in activities centred around real-world case studies.

 You will explore a broad range of structured and specifically-designed learning activities.
 This case-based learning approach will help you to develop problem-solving skills and integrate your learning.